Maurizio-GitHub/battleship/README.md

 <br>

+- Code Institute:
-- Code Institute for the deployment terminal and a piece of code for setting the Board-class;
+    - for the deployment terminal and a piece of code for setting the Board-class.
+- Wikipedia:
-- Wikipedia for the details of the original Battleship game.
+    - for the details of the original Battleship game.

 <br>